New Zealand National Team Manager

 2012 – Gulf Cup Finalists – Silver Medal

+Prior to New Zealand and at the age of 32 Hudson was appointed the senior national team job of Bahrain after a successful time as U23 boss.
+He took over from Argentinian Gabriel Calderon, ex coach of Saudi Arabia and Oman and ex World Cup player.
+After a successful period with the National Team, Hudson was offered a new contract to keep him in Bahrain until 2016.
 After taking charge of the Senior National Team he lead Bahrain to qualification for the 2015 Asian Cup, remaining unbeaten along the way and finishing top of the group.
 Soon after he guided the National team to their highest ever finish at the 2014 West Asian Championship held in Qatar.
 They beat Kuwait in the final game to earn the bronze medal.
-Since Hudson took charge of the National Team, there Fifa rankings have improved.
+Since Hudson took charge of the Bahrain National Team, their Fifa rankings improved.

 Hudson made history for Bahrain by winning their first ever Gulf Confederations Cup, beating Saudi Arabia 1-0 in the 2013 final.
 Bahrain were unbeaten in the tournament, scoring the most amount of goals and conceding the least, overcoming tournament favourites UAE and Saudi Arabia.
 Prior to this achievement he lead the U22s to the final of the 2012 Gulf Cup tournament in Qatar, eventually losing to Saudi Arabia in the final.
 Earning a 2nd place finish at the time was the highest Bahrain have ever finished in their history at this level in the Gulf.
 This record was then broken the following year by Hudson.
 The same year he completed his UEFA Pro License, becoming one of the youngest to have achieved the highest coaching award in the game.